 The SMA gives equal weighting to each time period, which makes it well suited for identifying longer-term trends.
 If the security is above the moving average and the moving average is going up, it’s an indication of an uptrend.
 If the stock is trading below an uptrending moving average, it’s still an uptrend, but it might be weakening.
 A downtrend occurs when the price is below the moving average and the moving average is pointing down.

 FIGURE 1: SPX WITH 50-DAY SMA.
-On this chart of the S&P 500 Index (SPX) with the 50-day simple moving average (SMA) overlaid on it (purple), the overall trend looks to be up.
+On this chart of the S&P 500 Index (SPX) with the 50-day SMA overlaid on it (purple), the overall trend looks to be up.
 If price fell below the moving average, it’d be an indication the index is getting weaker.
-Chart source: the thinkorswim platform from TD Ameritrade.
+Chart source: the thinkorswim platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 One of the choices under the Moving Averages thinkorswim studies is the EMA, listed as MovAvgExponential.
 The EMA differs from the SMA in that its calculation assigns more weight to recent prices, making it more responsive to short-term price action.
 Thus, the EMA tends to be favored among many short-term traders.
 Try adding the EMA on an intraday chart (see figure 2).

 FIGURE 2: SPX 10-MIN INTRADAY CHART WITH 10-MIN EMA.
-In this intraday chart of the SPX, you can see a 10-minute exponential moving average (blue).
+In this intraday chart of the SPX, you can see a 10-minute EMA (blue).
 Because the more recent prices have a higher weighting, the EMA tends to adjust to price action quicker than an SMA.
-Chart source: the thinkorswim platform from TD Ameritrade.
+Chart source: the thinkorswim platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 The type of moving average and time periods you might choose will depend on your preferred trading style and time horizon, so you might want to experiment with them to see which is optimal for your purposes.